scalar-labs/scalar-kubernetes/docs/SetupDatabaseForEKS.md

 #### Autoscaling

-Autoscaling can be enabled in AWS Aurora if you have created the AWS Aurora cluster with one primary instance and at least on Aurora Replica.
+Autoscaling can be enabled in Amazon Aurora if you have created the Amazon Aurora cluster with one primary instance and at least on Aurora Replica.
 You can read more about it [here](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Aurora.Integrating.AutoScaling.html).

-### Monitor AWS Aurora
+### Monitor Amazon Aurora

-By default, AWS Aurora Databases have monitoring enabled.
+By default, Amazon Aurora Databases have monitoring enabled.
 You can check the [official documentation](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/USER_Monitoring.html) for more information.